Paint Popsicles – Outdoor activities for children.. perfect for a heatwave!

 Squeeze the paint into the moulds – I didn’t add water as i didn’t want the paint to be watery while melting in the sunshine.

 Add the wooden lolly sticks.
 The paint is nice and thick so the lolly sticks should stay pretty central when you add them to the middle.
+(If you purchased the lolly moulds in the link above you won’t need to worry about sticks.)

 If you have the moulds that come with sticks just pop them in.